Migrate your podcast from another host to Castos

 If your podcast is distributed from podcast directories, they still have your previous host RSS feed has your “podcast address”.
 A redirect lets all podcast directories know to start pointing to your Castos RSS feed for future updates.
 Redirecting the RSS feed to your podcast’s new feed in Castos is similar to having your mail forwarded to a new home address.

-Users of Seriously Simple Podcasting might notice they have two RSS feeds; one powered by Seriously Simple Podcasting and another from Castos.
-These are not connected but will be identical if feed details for both are configured
+Users of Seriously Simple Podcasting will see they have two RSS feeds; one powered by Seriously Simple Podcasting and another from Castos.
+These are not connected but will be identical if feed details for both are configured.

 Which one should you use?